RedBlueVideo/hvml-spec/README.md

 OVML – Open Video Markup Language
 ====

 OVML is an RDFa-compatible, XML-based markup language for codifying information pertaining to audio-visual media such as films, television, home movies, or any other moving image, digital or analog.

-Its primary intent, in its current iteration, is to provide a standardized syntax and interface for storing and querying video metadata.
-The type of data is similar to that found on [IMDb](http://www.imdb.com/), [TMDb](http://www.themoviedb.org/), [Wikipedia](http://www.wikipedia.org/), and [Amazon](http://www.amazon.com/); its aim comparable to [MPEG-7](http://mpeg.chiariglione.org/standards/mpeg-7), but more limited in scope (to be easier for humans to understand and author), and being completely unencumbered by patents.
+Its primary goal, in its current iteration, is to provide a standardized syntax and interface for storing and querying video metadata.
+The type of data it encodes is comparable to those found on [IMDb](http://www.imdb.com/), [TMDb](http://www.themoviedb.org/), [Wikipedia](http://www.wikipedia.org/), and [Amazon](http://www.amazon.com/), however it is not meant to replace these services; in theory they could all implement OVML.

+Its intent is similar to that of [MPEG-7](http://en.wikipedia.org/wiki/MPEG-7), but being more limited in scope (to make it easier for humans to understand and author), and [without](http://creativecommons.org/publicdomain/zero/1.0/) [patent encumbrance](http://www.internetnews.com/infra/article.php/2196421/Licensing+Firm+Preps+for+MPEG7+Standard.htm).

 Possible uses: